Anthony-Handwerker/Rotation/README.txt

 Here, we will detail each object in the window, from top to bottom.

-Choose File: Load a new model.
+Choose File: Load a new model from your computer.

 Viewing Window: Where the object is displayed.
 You may click and drag to rotate the camera (in 3 Dimensions).